 Despite only having 48-hours there we saw a crazy amount of the city, so here’s everything you need to know about planning your own trip to Budapest!

-Where is Budapest: Budapest is the capital city of Hungary, which borders Slovakia, Austria, Slovenia, Croatia, Serbia, Romania and Ukraine.
+Where is Budapest: it is the capital city of Hungary, which borders Slovakia, Austria, Slovenia, Croatia, Serbia, Romania and Ukraine.